April Ashley: Modelling career and public outing

 After returning to Britain, she began using the name April Ashley and was recognised for National Insurance taxes as a woman.
 She became a successful fashion model, appearing as lingerie model in British Vogue, for which she was photographed by David Bailey.
 She had a small role in the 1962 film The Road to Hong Kong, which starred Bing Crosby and Bob Hope.

-A friend sold her story to the media for £5 and on 19 November 1961 The Sunday People outed Ashley as a trans woman, under the headline "Her secret is out."
+A friend sold her story to the media for £5 and on 19 November 1961 The Sunday People outed Ashley as a trans woman, under the headline "'Her' secret is out."
 She responded on 6 May 1962 by telling her story in an article called "My Strange Life" for The News of the World.

 Ashley became a centre of attention and scandal after her outing and her film credit was dropped.
 Her agency also cancelled her upcoming booked work.
 She told the Liverpool Echo about the impact of her outing on her career:

 "My career was destroyed, and apart from jobs where you were paid under the table, I never worked again."

 Marriage and legal case

 In November 1960, Ashley met Hon.
 Arthur Corbett (later 3rd Baron Rowallan), the Eton-educated son and heir of Lord Rowallan.
 They married in 1963 but the marriage soon deteriorated, at which point Ashley claimed to have a romance with Íñigo de Arteaga y Martín, the heir to the Dukedom of the Infantado.
 Ashley's lawyers wrote to Corbett in 1966 demanding maintenance payments and in 1967 Corbett responded by filing suit to have the marriage annulled.
 The annulment was granted in 1970 on the grounds that Ashley was male and that "it was not possible to legally change sex," despite Corbett knowing about her history when they married.
 Ashley later described this ruling as "cruel".

 The case is known as Corbett v Corbett and became a landmark legal ruling in the United Kingdom, until the Gender Recognition Act 2004 allowed people to legally change gender and the enactment of the Equality Act 2010.
-The case and impact on legal definitions sexual identity, marriage, and transgender rights has been analysed at length by Christopher Hutton in The Tyranny of Ordinary Meaning: Corbett V Corbett and the Invention of Legal Sex (2019).
+The case and impact on legal definitions of sexual identity, marriage, and transgender rights has been analysed at length by Christopher Hutton in The Tyranny of Ordinary Meaning: Corbett V Corbett and the Invention of Legal Sex (2019).

 After the court case, Ashley opened a restaurant in Knightsbridge with a friend, called April and Desmond's.